runosoft/screen-monitor/README.md

 # screen-monitor

 ## What's screen-monitor?
-screen-monitor is a tool written in Golang that allows you to serve your server OS stats' and screen stats' through API.
+screen-monitor is a tool written in Golang that allows you to serve your server OS and screen stats' through an API.

 ## Installation
 * You need Golang Version 1.9.7.